 - Open transmission -> preferences -> peers

-- Paste the url into the URL bar and click “update” (download should be visible)
+- Paste the URL into the URL bar and click “update” (the download should be visible)

-- On mac finder bar (no program selected) click on “go” -> “go to folder”
+- On the mac finder bar (no program selected) click on “go” -> “go to folder”

 - Enter ” ~/Library/Application Support/Transmission